-The API payload is extensible through metadata so that you can define charging attributes for creating usage requests that satisfy your business (and charging) requirements.
-These request specifications can be extended or you can create new specifications.
+The API payload is extensible so that you can define charging attributes for creating usage requests that satisfy your business (and charging) requirements.
+These request specifications can be extended (or you can create new specifications) when you perform event definition in Pricing Design Center.
 See "About Usage Requests" for information about the usage-request construction required by ECE.

 The Elastic Charging Client sends asynchronous usage responses back to client applications that send usage requests.
 It can send requests as a batch to the Elastic Charging Server.
 The Elastic Charging Client can also send batch requests that belong to a specific charging server node in the cluster.